Photuris forresti

 Conservation Status

-- IUCN Red List status: Vulnerable (tentative pending publication)
+- IUCN Red List status: Endangered

-- U.S. Endangered Species Act status: None
+- U.S. Endangered Species Act status: Petitioned for listing in March 2023

 Threats